accounting automation

 Properly maintaining your books is a critical part of running a business.
 Access to the financial status of your company can help you make better decisions and keep an eye on whether you're progressing toward your goals.

-But despite knowing its importance, as per a recent study, 60% of SMB owners feel ill-equipped regarding their business finances and accounting.
-So, this is a problem that needs solving.
+However, despite knowing its importance, a recent study shows that 60% of SMB owners feel ill-equipped regarding their business finances and accounting.
+This is a problem that needs solving.

 As ridiculous as it sounds, some large firms close their books daily.
 For instance, the Controller Division at Goldman Sachs produces daily profit and loss statements for a specific product or area within the firm.
 But that's overkill for the average SMB.